4. Developer quickstart guide¶

 Regardless of development language, we strongly recommend that developers use conda to manage their language and library versions.
 Note that Conda is not Python-specific, but allows coexisting versioned environments of most scripting languages, including, R, NCL, Ruby, PyFerret, and more.

-We recommend that new PODs be written in Python 3.
+Python-based PODs should be written in Python 3.10 or newer.
 We provide a developer version of the python3_base environment (described below) that includes Jupyter and other developer-specific tools.
 This is not installed by default, and must be requested by passing the

 4.2.
 POD development using existing Conda environments¶